Operator Calculus of Differential Chains and Differential Forms: Introduction

-The Mackey topology is canonical and rather beautiful in its abstract conception, but it is often useful to find explicit formulations of it.
-For example, the space of polyhedral \( k \)-chains can be paired with any space of continuous differential \( k \)-forms via integration, yielding a dual pair separated in its second component.
-The simplest example is given by the Banach space of continuous and bounded differential \( k \)-forms on \( \R^n \).
-The Mackey topology on polyhedral \( k \)-chains turns out to be the classical mass norm.
+The Mackey topology is canonical and beautiful in its abstract conception, but for practical applications it is necessary to find some explicit formulation of it for a given dual pair.
+For example, the space of polyhedral \( k \)-chains can be paired with any space of continuous differential \( k \)-forms via integration, yielding a dual pair.
+The Mackey topology on polyhedral \( k \)-chains paired with bounded differential \( k \)-forms turns out to be the mass norm.
 When paired with Lipschitz forms, the Mackey topology on polyhedral chains is Whitney's sharp norm, originally called the ``tight norm'' topology in his 1950 ICM lecture \cite{whitneyicm}.
 However, the boundary operator is not continuous in the sharp norm topology, which is something Whitney needed for his study of sphere bundles\footnote{According to his own account in \cite{whitneytopology}, Whitney wanted to solve a foundational question about sphere bundles and this is why he developed Geometric Integration Theory.
-Steenrod \cite{steenrod} solved the problem first, though, and Whitney stopped working on GIT (see \cite{whitneytopology}).
-However, Whitney's student Eells was interested in other applications of GIT in analysis, and for a time he thought he had a workaround (see \cite{whitney} and \cite{eells}), but the lack of a continuous boundary operator halted progress.}.
-He then defined the flat norm which does have a continuous boundary operator, and his student Wolfe \cite{wolfethesis} identified the topological dual to flat chains.
-The flat topology is limited because the Hodge star operator is not closed.
+Steenrod \cite{steenrod} solved the problem first, though, and Whitney stopped working on GIT (\cite{whitneytopology}).
+However, Whitney's then-student Eells was interested in other applications of GIT in analysis, and for a time he thought he had a workaround (\cite{whitney}, \cite{eells}), but the lack of a continuous boundary operator halted progress.}.
+He then defined the flat norm which does have a continuous boundary operator, and his student Wolfe \cite{wolfethesis} identified the topological dual to be that of flat chains.
+The flat norm has found important applications in geometric measure theory but the scope of applications is limited since the Hodge star of a flat form is not itself flat, and coordinate functions of flat forms are not flat.
+There is no flat divergence theorem and there is no sharp Stokes' theorem.

-Given these problems with the above established spaces, it became clear to the author that a new space was needed.
-Our main requirements for such a space are as follows: It should have the Mackey topology given a space of differential \( k \)-forms, and operators predual to classical operators on forms such as exterior derivative, Lie derivative, Hodge star, pullback, and interior product should be well-defined and continuous.
-Furthermore, the space should be as small as possible, and possess good topological properties.
-In particular it should be Hausdorff, separable, and sequentially complete, if not complete.
-The main goal of this paper is to define such a space, exhibit some of its properties, and provide a few applications.